HDR10+: Description

-On 28 August 2017, Samsung, Panasonic, and 20th Century Fox created the HDR10+ Alliance to promote the HDR10+ standard.
+On 28 August 2017, Samsung, Panasonic, and 20th Century Fox created the HDR10+ Technologies LLC to promote the HDR10+ standard.
 HDR10+ video started being offered by Amazon Video on 13 December 2017.
 On 5 January 2018, Warner Bros. announced their support for the HDR10+ standard.
 On 6 January 2018, Panasonic announced Ultra HD Blu-ray players with support for HDR10+.
 On 4 April 2019, Universal Pictures Home Entertainment announced a technology collaboration with Samsung Electronics to release new titles mastered with HDR10+.
-It is considered to have most of the advantages of Dolby Vision over HDR10, as well as being royalty free.

 HDR10+ signals the dynamic range and scene characteristics on a scene-by-scene or even frame-by-frame basis.
 The display device then uses the dynamic metadata to apply an appropriate tone map through the process of dynamic tone mapping.
 Dynamic tone mapping differs from static tone mapping by applying a different tone curve from scene-to-scene rather than use a single tone curve for an entire video.

-HDR10+ and Dolby Vision do not use the same dynamic metadata.